-The fundamental principles of the State Government's reform program are supported, in particular the aim to refocus strategic priorities, address design and operational problems in the planning approval process and clarify and streamline the institutional arrangements.
+Position Statement The Local Government sector supports the underlying reform program are supported, in particular the aim to refocus strategic priorities, address design and operational problems in the planning approval process and clarify and streamline the institutional arrangements.
 Partnership arrangements with the State Government are supported, so that a fair and balanced system can be developed.
-The individual reforms have been captured in the Planning Makes it Happen: Phase Two: Blueprint for Planning Reform and through the independent Planning Reform Team's Green Paper, Modernising WA's Planning System: Concepts for a Strategically Led System.WALGA does however oppose the introduction of any mandatory design review process as it should be at the discretion of individual Local Governments.
+The individual reforms have been captured in the Planning Makes it Happen: Phase Two: Blueprint for Planning Reform and through the independent Planning Reform Team's Green Paper, Modernising WA's Planning System: